ibmm-unibe-ch/glycosylator/docs/source/installation.rst

 Optional dependencies
 ---------------------

 Glycosylator relies on `BuildAMol <https://biobuild.readthedocs.io>`_ for its core functionality.
-Biobuild itself has some optional but highly useful dependencies such as `RDKit <https://www.rdkit.org/>`_ and `Openbabel <http://openbabel.org/wiki/Main_Page>`_.
+BuildAMol itself has some optional but highly useful dependencies such as `RDKit <https://www.rdkit.org/>`_ and `Openbabel <http://openbabel.org/wiki/Main_Page>`_.
 If you want to install these libraries you can use the following commands:

 .. code-block:: bash